📍 New to Spike? Start here

 Who can I message?

-You don’t need to create an account or new email to use Spike.
-Rather works on top of your existing email.
+You don’t need to create an account or a new email address to use Spike.
+Instead, Spike works on top of your existing email.
 Therefore, you can send and receive messages to or from any email address.

 If the person you’re messaging doesn’t have Spike, they will still receive your message to their regular inbox, as is.
-Spike is truly non-silod communication and collaboration.
 The Future of Email Isn’t Dead – It’s Conversational

 Understanding your contact list